Make The Most of Your Wildlife Viewing

 Hatcheries are busy working environments.
 To make your visit as enjoyable and rewarding as possible, please observe these guidelines:

 Don't place your hands in the water or try to catch fish with your hands.
-Raceways could become contaminated, and fish sickened, by these activities; some hatcheries have nearby fishing; call ahead to find out what opportunities there are.
+Doing so can contaminate raceways, and make the fish sick.
+Some hatcheries have nearby fishing; call ahead to find out what opportunities there are.

 Don't wade or play in the hatchery's water source.
-This can cause contamination of the water or fouling with the additional silt and debris that might be kicked up.
+This can cause contamination of the water or foul it with the additional silt and debris that might be kicked up.

 Do not feed fish anything other than approved feed available from dispensers at the hatcheries.
 "Human" food can foul the water or sicken fish (with sicknesses that could be passed to other fish).